VanMoep/EvalSur/README.md

-# Create a new map using React Leaflet

-React Leaflet map example using the `Map` and `TileLayer` components with a OpenStreetMap basemap.
+# Search for bakerys, supermarkets, etc. within a range to evaluate your new living area

 ## Getting Started
 * Install dependencies